-After serving for one year as an Americorps VISTA with TeenSHARP, Gabby transitioned into her current role as Site Manager of our Delaware location.
-In this capacity, she recruits and develops our students, volunteer instructors, tutors and mentors and also assists with the capacity building efforts of the organization.
-In 2014, she graduated magna cum laude from Arcadia University with a Bachelors degree in Global Legal Studies/Pre-Law.
+After serving for one year as an Americorps VISTA with TeenSHARP, Gabrielle Thomas transitioned into her current role as Site Manager of our Delaware location.
+In this capacity, she recruits scholars, instructors, tutors and mentors.
+She facilitates all programmatic activities for scholars, including those taking place on Saturdays.
+She also ensures that students grow as leaders, by coaching them to emerge as Starters, Connectors, and Givers.
+Gabrielle is also the Founder of the Youth Advocacy Council of Delaware, which seeks to empower student voice in the education policy sphere so that students can affect change within their schools.
+In 2014, she graduated magna cum laude from Arcadia University with a Bachelor’s degree in Global Legal Studies/Pre-Law.
 Her interest in education reform grew into an embedded passion after studying the effects of centralized policies on the Philadelphia school district via the School Reform Commission.
 After completing her degree, she furthered her understanding of education policy by working as a staffer for Nic Dakin, Shadow Schools Minister in the Parliament of the United Kingdom.
-In the near future, she intends to pursue a Master’s Degree in Public Administration/Economics to learn how to implement best policy practices on a larger scale.

-Maija Hall is a 2017 graduate of the University of Massachusetts-Amherst where she received a Bachelors of Arts in Sociology and a minor in African-American studies.
+Maija Hall is a 2017 graduate of the University of Massachusetts-Amherst where she received a Bachelor’s of Arts in Sociology and a minor in African-American studies.
 During her tenure at UMass she served as the President of the Black Student Union and the Director of Policy and Research at the Center for Education Policy and Advocacy.
 Through her work with these various organizations, Maija advocated and fought for increased retention of students of color and affordable higher education.
 She helped plan the statewide Public Higher Education Advocacy Day at the Massachusetts legislature for two years, and spent her last summer as the Deputy Field Director of Lisa Blunt Rochester’s historic campaign in Delaware.
-Maija is excited to join TeenSHARP as the Site Manager of the New Jersey location as an alumna of the program in 2013.
+Maija is a 2013 alumna of TeenSHARP who has served as mentor, panelist and speaker, while in college.
+She is excited to assume the responsibilities of a Site Manager of TeenSHARP’s location in New Jersey.

-Born and raised in Philadelphia, PA, Rayn Phillips first became dedicated to education and youth development at the age of 12.
-It was prompted by her work as a Summer Reading Program Volunteer at the Free Library of Philadelphia.
+Born and raised in Philadelphia, PA, Rayn Phillips has her first experience getting involved in education and youth development at the age of 12 when she worked as a Summer Reading Program Volunteer at the Free Library of Philadelphia.
 She continued her community-based work throughout college through the Free Library of Philadelphia, AVID (Advancement Via Individual Determination), and Incarcerated Voices.
-After obtaining her Bachelor of Arts degree in Political Science at Arcadia University in 2014, Rayn became the AVID Intern, and later the AVID Program Coordinator at the Philadelphia Higher Education Network for Neighborhood Development (PHENND).
+After obtaining her Bachelor of Arts degree in Political Science at Arcadia University in 2014, Rayn became the AVID Program Coordinator at the Philadelphia Higher Education Network for Neighborhood Development (PHENND).
 As a fervent advocate for human rights, Rayn’s long-term goal is to be a legal advocate for those who would not receive assistance and protection otherwise.
 Rayn is currently a graduate student in the Master of Social Work Program at Rutgers University.